pencil-code/pencil-code/doc/readthedocs/tutorials/python/tutpython.rst

 We are using Numpy docstring style, and require the following fields in the docstring:

--General description of the Class/function
+- General description of the Class/function
--Signature: how the function can be called
+- Signature: how the function can be called
--Parameters: list of parameters of the class/function
+- Parameters: list of parameters of the class/function
--Returns: type of variable the function returns
+- Returns: type of variable the function returns
--Examples: at least one example of usage
+- Examples: at least one example of usage
--Notes (ptional): any further comments to the function
+- Notes (ptional): any further comments to the function

 .. code:: python